Groups Acting Acylindrically on Trees: 3-Manifold Groups

-By assumption and by Theorem~\ref{thm:mainHypMfd} $\pi_1(\Sigma)$ is not geometrically finite, so it must be a virtual fibre subgroup by Theorem~\ref{thm:tameness} (subgroup tameness).
-Thus by definition there exists $t\in G$ such that $t$ normalises $\pi_1(\Sigma)$ by conjugation, and such that the subgroup $F=\pi_1(\Sigma)\rtimes\langle t\rangle$ has finite index in $G$.
-As in step two of the proof of Theorem~\ref{thm:mainHypMfd}, we have that $G_e'$ is a virtual fibre subgroup of $G$, and so $G_e$ is conjugate to some virtual fibre subgroup of $G$ and is thus a virtual fibre subgroup itself.
+The subgroup $\pi_1(\Sigma)$ is the fundamental group of a compact surface so is finitely generated.
+Furthermore, by assumption and by Theorem~\ref{thm:mainHypMfd}, $\pi_1(\Sigma)$ is not geometrically finite so therefore must be a virtual surface fibre subgroup by Theorem~\ref{thm:tameness} (subgroup tameness).
+Thus, by Lemma~\ref{lem:poisonVF}, $G_e'$ is either a virtual surface fibre subgroup of $G$ or has finite index in $G$.
+The latter case cannot occur as $G_e$ is an edge group in a non-trivial splitting and so is not finite index and hence not conjugate to a finite index subgroup, and so $G_e'$ is in fact a virtual surface fibre subgroup of $G$.
+Therefore $G_e$ is conjugate to some virtual surface fibre subgroup of $G$ and is therefore is a virtual surface fibre subgroup itself.

-By Theorem~\ref{thm:mfdCateg} it follows that we either have that $G$ can be expressed as a non-trivial amalgam $A*_{G_e}B$ in which $G_e$ has index two in both $A$ and $B$, or that $G_e$ is a fibre subgroup of $G$.
-In particular $G_e$ is a normal subgroup of $G$, and so the set of edges $\mathcal{L}\subseteq T$ labelled by the set